 Parents provide their child’s morning healthy snack and we provide water to drink.
 School lunches consist of good old-fashioned, nutritiously balanced, food cooked from scratch.
 Menus are available from the School Office.

 Our uniform is an essential part of school identity.
 We expect all pupils to wear the correct uniform which we have kept smart and simple.
-The secondary school pupils wear a different sports kit, and have the option of plain navy skirts/trousers.
 They also may wear our iconic baseball jackets.
-The uniform is available from our supplier: Billings and Edmonds and purchases can be made online or at their shop.
-Second hand uniform is available for sale from the School Office.
+Some uniform is available from our supplier: Billings and Edmonds and purchases can be made online or at their shop.
+Second hand and new uniform is available for sale from the School Office.

 Children participate in a range of activities throughout the week, indoors/outdoors and as part of the school curriculum and after school clubs.
 These enjoyable activities contribute to the development of skills.

 We offer karate, team sports and hopefully will be able to offer swimming again soon.
 We use the pitches at Kensington Memorial Park for afternoon sports.

 There is always an opportunity for active play after lunch.

 We believe that children learn best when they are happy, safe and comfortable.

 Proprietor & Co-Principal

 "I want to create a school where every child feels valued and is given the encouragement to become the best that they can be, a place they will leave prepared for the many different directions in which life may take them.
 This school is a safe, challenging and inspiring environment that builds within each child a passion for life and learning."